-A few of the common sensations which are under the control of cannabinoid receptors include appetite, mood, pain sensation, and memory.
+A few of the common sensations which are under the control of cannabinoid receptors include appetite, mood, pain, sensation and memory.

 While the CB2 receptors are a major feature of the immune system, CB1 receptors are commonly found in the central nervous system and a small proportion may also be a part of the kidneys, lungs, or liver.

-A few of the common functions plays by CB1 receptor include the release of neurotransmitters or cannabis products which are known to produce the psychoactive effect, maintenance of the body’s homeostasis via taking part in lipogenesis occurring inside the liver, and sensations like pleasure, memory, appetite, concentration, and pain tolerance.
+These neurotransmitters are known to produce the psychoactive effect, maintenance of the body’s homeostasis via taking part in lipogenesis occurring inside the liver, and sensations like pleasure, memory, appetite, concentration, and pain tolerance.